asgardeo/asgardeo-auth-react-sdk/README.md

 The SDK also provides a component called `SecureRoute` that wraps the `Route` component provided by `react-router-dom`.
 This allows you to secure your routes using the SDK.
 Only authenticated users will be taken to the route.
 The component let's you pass a callback function that would be fired if the user is not authenticated.

 This component takes three props.
 The `path` and `component` props just relay the prop values directly to the `Route` component.
 The `callback` prop takes a callback function that is fired when an unauthenticated user access the route.
 Developers can use this callback function to either to redirect the user to the login page of the app or to call the [`signIn`](#signIn) method.

+Use this if you want a route to be an authenticated route.
+So, this route will be rendered only if a user is authenticated.
+Otherwise, the callback function will be fired.

+> :warning: **This will only support `react-router` v4**

 #### Example
 ```TypeScript
 <SecureRoute path={ "/secure-page" } component={ <SecureComponent /> } callback={ callback } />